The Artist

-It was a private screening, no appointment, a final masterpiece.
+It was a private screening, no appointment needed.

-Like an artist’s art, it was modern with strokes of gaudy colour, with thick applications of material, no planning, no design.
-It was on a large canvas of magnolia, an ideal wash of matt, a clock against the border, framed complete, some brick exposed, wire from a lamp.
+Like an artist’s art, it was modern with strokes of gaudy colour, thick applications, no planning or design.
+It was on a large canvas of magnolia, an ideal wash of matt, a clock against the border, framed complete with some brick exposed, wire from a lamp.

-And some areas, burnt black fabric, intertwined with red and white, running down the wall, splatter on the floor, the frame shattered by the bullet as it passed through bone and brain and memories; through receptors and nerves and grey matter; the colours, scattered randomly in obscure arrangements.
+And in some areas, burnt black fabric, intertwined with red and white running down the wall, splatter on the floor, the frame shattered by the bullet as it passed through bone and brain and memories; through receptors and nerves and grey matter; the colours scattered randomly in obscure arrangements.

 thirty eight special,